-We are offering 500,000 shares of our common stock and a selling shareholder, Levine Leichtman Capital Partners II, L.P., is offering 3,500,000 shares of our common stock.
-We will not receive any of the proceeds from the sale of shares of common stock by the selling shareholder.
-The selling shareholder, one of our principal shareholders, beneficially owned approximately 18.3% of our common stock as of June 20, 2006, and also holds \$40.0 million of our outstanding secured senior indebtedness.
+We are offering 500,000 shares of our common stock and two selling shareholders, Levine Leichtman Capital Partners II, L.P. and Stanwich Financial Services Corp., are offering a total of 4,000,000 shares of our common stock.
+We will not receive any of the proceeds from the sale of shares of common stock by the selling shareholders.
+Levine Leichtman Capital Partners II, L.P., one of our principal shareholders, beneficially owned approximately 18.3% of our common stock as of June 30, 2006, and also holds \$40.0 million of our outstanding secured senior indebtedness.
+As of June 30, 2006, Stanwich Financial Services Corp. beneficially owned approximately 2.5% of our common stock.

 Our common stock is traded on the Nasdaq National Market under the symbol "CPSS."
-On June 23, 2006, the last reported sale price of our common stock on the Nasdaq National Market was \$7.04 per share.
+On July 18, 2006, the last reported sale price of our common stock on the Nasdaq National Market was \$7.00 per share.